jbvsmo/makeobj/README.md

 Using it
 ========

-MakeObj lets you create these enum with a simple language like that:
+MakeObj lets you create enumerations with a simple language like that:

 ```python
 @obj: RGBColors =: